 To ensure that we are providing fresh sandwiches that are up to all health and food safety standards, anyone preparing sandwiches must:

-BEFORE STARTING ALL FOOD PREPARATION Wash your hands thoroughly for 20 second and pat dry with a clean paper towel
+Before starting all food preparation, wash your hands thoroughly for 20 seconds and pat dry with a clean paper towel.

 Put on plastic gloves and a face mask before handling any food product.
 Replace the gloves if you have touched your face, unclean surfaces or if you leave the food preparation area.
 Please also wear a hat or hairnet with your hair pulled back.

-Ensure that the sandwiches that you have prepared are safely sealed in a plastic bag for safe transportation.
+Ensure that the sandwiches that you have prepared are safely sealed in a plastic bag, cling wrap, or wax paper for safe transportation.

 KEEP SANDWICHES FRESH BY KEEPING THEM COOL